Louis Rees-Zammit

 “What Hartpury helped him with was honing his all-round skills as a back-three player, developing his technical side alongside his physical development, and since joining Gloucester it’s been more about opportunity – he’s had the chance to kick-on and taken it.”

-Asked whether Rees-Zammit had the mentality to grasp a Test call, Thompson said: “I think he would and he's showed at the highest stage of senior that he's able to cope.
+Asked whether Rees-Zammit had the mentality to grasp a Test call, Thompson said: “I think he would and he’s showed at the highest stage of senior club rugby that he’s able to cope.

 “Players at a young age don’t hold back, there’s nothing really for them to worry about and I think Louis is caught in that bubble of having the confidence to show what he can do.
 The offloads he’s shown and the little kicks through are all down to that.”